UMCUGenetics/Dx_resources/ExomeDepth/README.md

 CNV calling will result in a folder with a VCF file containing the significant CNV calls.
 For both the HC and UMCU target files seperately

 Multisample (e.g. re-analysis of old run):\
 NOTE: Use 2 threads for each sample.
-Thus to process 4 samples simulatnious use 8 threads
+Thus to process 4 samples simultaneous use 8 threads

 ``` bash
 . {path_to_repo}/venv/bin/activate